sporto/elm-tutorial/en/01-foundations/05-union-types.md

 type Answer = Message Int String
 ```

-You will create a `Message` tag by:
+You will create a `Message` instance by:

 ```elm
 Message 1 "Hello"
 ```

 You can do partial application just like any other function.
-These are commonly called `constructors` because you can use this to construct complete types, i.e. use `Message` as a function to construct `(Message 1 "Hello")`.

 ## Nesting